 Xiaomi Mi Band Pulse

-Now available outside of China, the Mi Band Pulse is cheap and cheerful, yet somehow manages to pack heart rate monitoring onto the wrist for an astonishing price.
-Xiaomi has shifted over a million of its bands in China alone, possibly making this the ultimate fitness tracker.
+Now available outside China, the Mi Band Pulse is cheap and cheerful, yet somehow manages to pack heart rate monitoring onto the wrist for an astonishing price.
+Xiaomi has shifted more than a million of its bands in China alone, making this possibly the ultimate fitness tracker.

 Feature check: HR tracking, steps, sleep, smart alarms, incoming call alerts.